-Gareth Roberts was born in Wigan in 1946, the youngest of five sons.
+Born in Wigan in 1946, Gareth Roberts was the youngest of five sons.
 He grew up in an impoverished household in post-war England, and having to wear the hand-me-down clothes that dressed his four brothers before him instilled in the young boy a resolve to succeed that his siblings lacked.
 This resolve pulled him through his ‘O’ levels and on to university, the first of his family to do so.
 He left University College of London in 1968 with a first class degree in accounting.
 His tutors remember him as a diligent student, with a keen eye for detail.

 His parents were proud witnesses at his graduation.

 Gareth went straight in to employment for Packham & Cooper, a small accounting firm based in central London.

 In 1972 he met and began courting one Anna Collins, a local hairdresser.
 A year later they were married.
 The newlyweds moved in to a house in nearby Croydon, where they planned to start a family of their own in the not too distant future.

 Gareth’s story should end here, his days lived out happily but unremarkably as a hardworking husband and, more than likely, a doting father.